breadtubetv/breadtubetv/content/channels/new/_index.md

 ---
 title: Add A Channel
-content: Help us expand our knowledge!
+Content: Help us expand our knowledge!
 ---